kristofferkjeldby/GPTTokenizer/README.md

 # GTPTokenizer
 A GPT-3.5/GTP-4 compatible tokenizer

-To see how to use the tokenizer use the test project GTPTokenizer.Console.
+To see how to use the tokenizer, check the "test" project GTPTokenizer.Console.

 Usage: